Heat Stroke in Dogs: Signs, Treatment, and Prevention Expert Advice

 Many people are unaware of how dogs process heat and how easily dogs can succumb to heat stroke.
 Dogs cannot tolerate high temperatures as well as humans because they depend upon rapid breathing (panting) to exchange their warm body air for cooler environmental air.
-Therefore, when the air temperature is close to body temperature, cooling by rapid breathing is no longer an efficient process, and dogs can succumb to heat stroke in a relatively short time period.
+When the air temperature is close to body temperature, cooling by rapid breathing is no longer an efficient process, and dogs can succumb to heat stroke in a relatively short time.

 Leaving a dog in the car with “the windows cracked.”

 It isn’t safe to leave dogs in a car, even in mild temperatures.
 Here’s the math: When left in a car on a relatively cool 75-degree day, the temperature within a vehicle can increase an average of 40°F within one hour.
 That equates to 115°F in the car, whether the windows are “cracked” or not.

 When an animal is left outdoors or exercised in hot or humid weather.